Yossi Sassi: Orphaned Land

 Unusual for a band from Israel, Orphaned Land has built a following among Muslims and Arabs.

 Founded in 1991, the band released the demo The Beloved's Cry in 1992.
 They were signed by Holy Records and Sahara (1994) and El Norra Alila (1996) were well received by reviewers.
 Later, the band signed with Century Media USA and released Mabool in 2004, garnering over 250,000 copies in sales.

 The band's 2010 release, titled The Never Ending Way of ORWarriOR, was recommended by Kirk Hammett of Metallica in Metal Hammer magazine.

 On 6 January 2014, Sassi released an official statement in which he announced his decision to part ways with his life work in Orphaned Land, due to various reasons, and focus on "new dreams" and "creative, innovative, authentic music that unites people".

 Solo career

 In 2011, Sassi founded his own solo group, with musicians from various genres, including Ben Azar on guitars (jazz/fusion guitarist), Shay Ifrah on drums, and Or Lubianiker (Project R'n'L, Marty Friedman) on bass guitar.
 In his solo work, Sassi merges rock with traditional folk music, blending instrumental pieces with melodic vocals.
 Yossi's debut release as a solo artist was titled Melting Clocks.

-The album incorporates traditional instruments such as saz, bouzouki, oud, cümbüş, and others.
+The album incorporates traditional instruments such as the saz, bouzouki, oud, cümbüş, and others.

 In 2014, Sassi was featured on the IGNEA single "Petrichor".